ashthemech/AutoCAD-Learning/README.md

   * Learned how to create a title block and a title text for the offic floor plan in the Landscape tab.
   * Learned how to create a new viewport for a zoomed in view of a specific portion of the model.
   * Learned how to edit annotative scaling for different viewport ratios.
+  * Learned how to create a page setup using the page setup manager to create an electronic PDF.
+  * Learned how to plot a drawing from the Layout tab into a PDF that exported to my desktop.

 <details>
 <summary> Communicating.dwg - Commnicating Design Intent in AutoCAD </summary>